google/earthengine-community/tutorials/beginner's-cookbook/index.md

 var geoArea = geometry.area();
 ```

-All units in Earth Engine are in meters
+By default, all units in Earth Engine are in meters.

 ### Find length of line
 ```javascript